 Peer-to-peer (P2P) file sharing applications are used to connect you directly to another person's computer, or "peer" (and, frequently, to give them the ability to connect to your machine) in order to transfer files between the two computers.
 There are three key characteristics that define a P2P application:

 The programs that fall into this category include The Pirate Bay, KickAssTorrents, Torrentz, ExtraTorrent, Yify-Torrents, EZTV, 1337X, ISOHUNT.TO, Bitsnoop, RARBG, and many others.

-You may not run any services (e.g., FTP services, listservers, P2P file sharing servers, publishing files via generic file services, etc.) via NYU's ResNet or NYURoam wireless networks.
-You are allowed to run web (HTTP) servers on ResNet.
+You may not run any services (e.g., FTP services, listservers, P2P file sharing servers, publishing files via generic file services, etc.) via NYU's residence hall wired or NYURoam wireless networks.
+You are allowed to run web (HTTP) servers on the residence hall wired network.

 Certain P2P applications offer "paid premium content," but in many cases the consumer is still illegally sharing copyrighted materials.
 Prior to being legally required to shutdown, the once popular LimeWire P2P service noted the following in its copyright information section:

 The program distributed by LimeWire, "LimeWire BASIC" and "LimeWire PRO", is legal software, but like many legal things, it is possible to use it in illegal ways.
 Specifically, it is illegal for you to use LimeWire to share, distribute or download (all of which we call sharing) copyrighted files without permission, or to share unlawful pornographic materials......Your use of LimeWire BASIC or purchase of LimeWire PRO does not constitute a license in or to share unauthorized or unlawful materials.

 Moreover, as noted above, policies forbid running any service (FTP, listservers, P2P file sharing servers, publishing files via generic file services, etc.) on the residential network service except web (HTTP) servers.